danielregar/LangChain-Powered-Loan-Risk-Auditor/README.md

 ## 🚀 What This Project Does

-- ✅ Analyzes real loan data from CSVs (users, loans, repayments)
+- ✅ Analyzes  loan data from CSVs (users, loans, repayments)
 - ✅ Answers natural language questions like:
   - "What is the default rate overall?"
   - "List users under 21 who received loans."